siddharth4765/e-commerce_backend/README.md

 6. Basic buying and selling functionality is there and a product can be bought by visiting its page.
 7. Buyer and seller locations are stored in the database.
 8. Valid coupon codes can be used to apply discount.
+9. Automatic emails are generated for confirming user registration and payment success.